Blog

 The Reindeer Farm in Palmer is consistently recommended as a fun opportunity to see some of North America’s biggest animals up close.
 There’s a heard of 100 reindeer, a wood bison, a yak, bunnies and more.
 Tours are one hour, with the last tour at 5pm through most of the summer.

 If the Reindeer Farm doesn’t sound like your speed, another option in the area is the Musk Ox Farm.
-This non-profit seeks to protect and grow the musk oxen population and provide musk ox fur (qiviut) to Alaska Native women to craft into deliciously soft handmade garments.
+This non-profit seeks to protect and grow the musk oxen population and provide musk ox fur (qiviut) to Alaska Native women to craft into deliciously soft handmade garments that you can buy in their gift shop.

-While we had planned to visit these farms on our trip to Alaska with kids, unfortunately a terrible crash closed the highway for about six hours on our way back from Willow.
+While we had planned to visit one of these farms on our trip to Alaska with kids, sadly a terrible crash closed the highway for about six hours on our way back from Willow.
 Unfortunately that’s a reality of travel in Alaska: with few direct routes in most areas, a highway closure can totally derail your plans.
 Stay patient and flexible!

 Read more: Renting A Car In Alaska: 9 Things You NEED To Know